 Full TitlePhase II Study of Pembrolizumab (MK-3475) and Bacillus Calmette-Guérin (BCG) as FirstLine Treatment for High-Risk T1 Non-Muscle-Invasive Bladder Cancer (NMIBC) and HighGrade Non-Muscle-Invasive Upper Tract Urothelial Carcinoma (NMI-UTUC)

 Pembrolizumab is an immunotherapy drug used to treat several types of cancer, including metastatic bladder cancer that has continued to grow despite prior treatment with platinum-containing therapy.
 BCG is a different kind of immunotherapy that is also used to treat bladder cancer.
-In this study, researchers are evaluating the safety and effectiveness of pembrolizumab to treat bladder cancer and upper tract urothelial cancers that have not invaded the muscle wall, has been surgically removed, and has a high risk of returning.
+In this study, researchers are evaluating the safety and effectiveness of pembrolizumab and BCG to treat bladder cancer and upper tract urothelial cancers that have not invaded the muscle wall, have been surgically removed, and have a high risk of returning.

 Pembrolizumab works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Its use in this study is considered investigational.
 It is given intravenously (by vein).
 BCG is given directly into the bladder.